Rodrigoplp/stream-saga/README.md

 A React + NodeJS application that fetches tweets from Twitter stream API.

-State managed with redux nad Redux-Saga.
+State managed with redux and Redux-Saga.

 ## Requirements